Weston-super-Mare: Toponymy

-Prior to 1348 it was known as Weston-juxta-Mare ("beside the sea").
-The name was changed by Ralph of Shrewsbury, who was the Bishop of Bath and Wells.
-Between the 14th and 17th centuries the "super Mare" part of the name disappeared and it was just known as Weston, although in 1610 it was recorded as Weston on the More; môr being the Welsh word for sea.
+Prior to 1348, it was known as Weston-juxta-Mare ("beside the sea").
+The name seems to have become changed during the episcopate of Ralph of Shrewsbury, who was Bishop of Bath and Wells from 1329 to 1363, although it is entirely incorrect to suggest that he personally would have been responsible for this.
+It would most likely have been the idea of a scribe in the scriptorium at Wells, acting on his own initiative.
+Between the 14th and 17th centuries the 'super Mare' part of the name disappeared and it was just known as Weston, although in 1610 it was recorded as Weston on the More - with 'more' in this context most likely to be understood in the Somerset sense of 'moor' as low lying, damp, semi-marshland.